Mir Musavvir: Safavid court

 As well as manuscript illustrations, Mir Musavvir produced single-page paintings to be included in albums known as Muraqqas, for example the portrait “Sarkhan Beg the Table-steward”.

+Mughal court

 By November 1549, Mir Musavvir and his son Mir Sayyid Ali had left Iran for the Mughal court at Kabul.
 Shah Tahmasp I was likely willing to release them only because he himself was no longer actively patronizing them.
+Mir Musavvir may have arrived in Kabul later than his son, together with Dust Muhammad.